The Emirates Academy of Hospitality Management

 The Emirates Academy of Hospitality Management (EAHM) in Dubai is the first and only home-grown hospitality management university in the Middle East.
-The university is part of the Jumeirah Group and Dubai Holding which holds iconic hotels such as the Burj Al Arab,Jumeirah Beach Hotel, and the Madinat Jumeirah heritage and leisure complex.
-EAHM offers undergraduate and postgraduate levels programmes along with short courses and Executive programmes.
+The university is part of the Jumeirah Group and Dubai Holding which holds hotels such as the Burj Al Arab, Jumeirah Beach Hotel, and the Madinat Jumeirah heritage and leisure complex.
+EAHM offers undergraduate and postgraduate levels programmes along with short courses and Executive programmes.As of 28th July 2025, The Emirates Academy of Hospitality Management has officially concluded its operations following a strategic decision.

-The EAHM is a preeminent center of innovation and research in the field of tourism and hospitality, with a distinguished reputation as a leader in the Middle East.
-Its commitment to advancing knowledge and fostering excellence in the industry has established it as a hub of intellectual activity, attracting talented scholars and industry professionals from around the world.

-Through its cutting-edge research programs, state-of-the-art facilities, and exceptional faculty, the Academy is dedicated to shaping the future of the tourism and hospitality sector and ensuring its continued growth and success.
+For any inquiries related to academic records, please contact the Ministry of Education and Scientific Research directly.

 History

 The EAHM was created as part of the emirate of Dubai strategy to develop hospitality and tourism as a key economic sector in the late 1990s.
 The campus first opened its doors in October 2001 for the delivery of undergraduate programmes.
 EAHM formed an academic association with École Hôtelière de Lausanne until 2019.
 By 2005, EAHM had introduced a postgraduate programme, while the first batch of Bachelors and Associate degree students graduated.
-In 2021 the EAHM celebrated twenty years of leadership in hospitality management higher education in Dubai and the UAE.

-EAHM is a leading organiser of Hospitality and Tourism conferences and seminars for the academic and professional community (EuroChrie academic conferences in 2008 and 2014, THE-ICE in 2012 and in 2022[1]).